 SEEC’s key work areas

-- Infrastructure – including making the case for investment in the transport, housing, economic development, skills and water supplies that the South East needs to help the UK economy recover from recession.
-The South East can offer an excellent return on investment and this will be a focus in helping press for funding via central government, initiatives such as Community Infrastructure Levy and EU grants.
+- Infrastructure, funding & devolution – including making the case for investment and devolved funding and powers to deliver the transport, housing and economic development that the South East needs to help the UK economy.
+The South East can offer an excellent return on investment and this will be a focus in helping press for funding and devolution.

-- Health & wellbeing – including a focus on the demographic time bomb facing the South East, securing successful transfer of public health responsibilities to local government and sharing good practice on innovative service delivery.
+- Health & wellbeing – including a focus on the impact of the South East’s ageing population, public health funding and sharing good practice on integrating health and care services.

-In addition, SEEC will also continue to produce its regular data dashboard and host a UKBA-funded project ensuring regular updates for members on migration issues, such as the impact of migration on policing and skills.
+In addition, SEEC will also continue to produce its regular data dashboard and host a Home Office-funded project ensuring regular updates for members on migration issues, such as the impact of migration on policing and skills.